 Much of San Diego's roster, on the other hand, was full of unheralded pitchers and underrated defensive players, a combination that went unnoticed by the many who predicted the Padres would be cellar-dwellers.
 It wasn't unlike the 2008 Rays who defied the odds by stockpiling talented players who had skills that were undervalued.
 In both cases their managers did exceptional jobs to harness that ability, but the teams were also a bit better than anyone gave them credit before the season.

 Gardenhire had become a sentimental favorite after previously finishing as the runner-up in five other seasons (2003, '04, '06, '08 and '09) but won the award this year in part because of injuries to key players, as a positive response to a crisis is often a sign of good leadership.
-Such language is even used on the
+Such language is even used on the official Web site for the Baseball Writers Association of America.
+The text supporting Gardenhire even included this phrase: "despite the loss to injury of closer Joe Nathan for the whole season and slugging first baseman Justin Morneau for half the schedule."

 It shouldn't escape notice that the Twins' payroll was roughly $98 million in 2010 -- more than $25 million higher than it ever had been -- so presumably it was also Gardenhire's most talented club.
 In the bullpen, for instance, his front office made in-season trades for a pair of closers, Matt Capps and Brian Fuentes, deals they may not have been able to afford in previous seasons.